dosandk/react-ssr-app/readme.md

 ### Build application.

-To build an application run `npm run build` as a result you will receive a next structure in project root:
+To build an application run `npm run build:prod` as a result you will receive a next structure in project root:

 ```